Maximise retirement income with expert advice on superannuation investment strategies

 - Investment platforms and underlying investments analysis

-- Superannuation contributions including employer contributions and non-concessional (after tax) contributions
+- Superannuation contributions including employer contributions, concessional contributions and non-concessional (after tax) contributions

 Frequently Asked Questions

-If you change jobs regularly you may find that you have multiple super fund accounts.
-Here are some options for you:
+If you change jobs regularly, you may find that you have multiple super fund accounts.
+When you leave your job for a new position somewhere else, you can:

-- You can leave your super invested in the fund currently owned and arrange your employer to forward super payments to this
+- Leave your super invested in the fund currently owned and arrange your employer to forward super payments to this

-- Alternatively, you can rollover your money from your existing superannuation fund to your new one.
+- Alternatively, rollover your money from your existing superannuation fund to your new one.

 This can be beneficial because it makes it easier to manage and monitor the one fund instead of having multiple funds and will save management and investment fees.